KalaimaranB/Protein_Analayzer/README.md

 - **Protein report.pdf:** An example of a generated protein report.

 ## Summary
-The Bioinformatics Project is a sophisticated software tool designed to streamline various bioinformatics tasks such as protein analysis, genome management, and data visualization.
-This project leverages AI and machine learning algorithms to predict protein structures and generate detailed reports.
-It also includes tools for managing genome data and integrating with various bioinformatics databases.
+The Bioinformatics Project is an in progress software tool designed to streamline various bioinformatics tasks such as protein analysis, genome management, and data visualization.
+It includes tools for managing genome data and integrating with various bioinformatics databases.
 While the project is still in progress and does not yet feature a user interface, it provides a strong foundation for automated bioinformatics analysis and data management through its robust backend functionality.
+The purpose of this project was to challenge me to better understand how to use generative ai tools to write programs.
+I wanted to see to what extent generative tools can write quality code and this project allowed me to better understand that.
+They tend to generally have a decent capability to write functional code, when working locally.
+However, the use of various APIs and the requirement to connect various outputs together was something that generative ai struggled with and had to be written manually to a larger extent.
+This project serves to showcase my ability to use ai to write quality functioning code relatively quickly.